The World's Finest Automatic Microphone Mixers

 The Model E (discontinued) Automatic Mixing Controller is an economy model that provides the Dugan Speech System™ (only) in a compact half-rack package.
 It connects to a mixer's insert points with standard TRS patch cables.
 The front panel has the essential mute and bypass buttons for each channel, five-segment automix gain displays, and level LEDs indicating when the signal is within range for correct operation.
 The Model E is functionally identical to the Models D-2 and D-3, set for the Speech System, without the bells and whistles.

-The Model E-1 Automatic Mixing Controller - Article - Brochure - Manual
+Model E-1 Automatic Mixing Controller - Article - Manual

 (discontinued) An incremental advance on the Model E, the E-1 has two sets of ADAT I/O so that it can be connected digitally while being linked.
 Both analog and digital outputs are always active.
 Switching between analog and digital input is done with a physical switch on the back panel.
 The E-1 can be remote-controlled with the Dugan Control Panel for Java (included) or the Dugan Control Panel for iPad (purchased separately).

-The Model E-3 replaces the D-3 as the AES digital I/O Dugan.
+(discontinued) The first E-series AES digital I/O Dugan.
 There are three main modes of operation: eight channels AES I/O with Speech System, Music System, and Gain Limiting; fourteen channels AES I/O with Speech System or sixteen channels ADAT I/O with Speech System.
-The E-3 can be remote-controlled by the Model CP-2 Control Panel, by the Dugan Control Panel for Java (included) or the Dugan Control Panel for iPad (purchased separately).
+The E-3 can be remote-controlled by the Model CP-2 Control Panel, by the Dugan Control Panel for Java (included) the Dugan Control Panel for iPad (purchased separately), or the Model K Tactile Control Panel.
+Includes a 4-port Ethernet switch.

 Dugan Automixing Applications